radiocartographyenthusiast/Kinglet/README.md

 When reaching more than 20 feet or so from this point, monitor mode will automatically be enabled and airodump will be start <br>
 Upon returning to within 20 feet or so from this point, monitor mode will automatically be disabled and airodump will be terminated <br>
 The triggerDistance is now a settings item <br>
+To use airodump-ng instead of Sparrow-WiFi, launch with the argument ` --airodump true ` <br>
 If you've never run airodump-ng before, don't worry, it will drop logs in the same folder as this script <br>
 If you have, make sure you know where it's dumping <br>
  <br>